Our free membership, business.com+, takes the pain out of choosing new business services.

 What is emotional intelligence?

-Emotional intelligence is a person’s ability to perceive, understand and manage their own emotions, as well as the emotions of others.
-This insight and awareness can help you connect and communicate with others more effectively.
-It can also help you foster better relationships in the workplace, as you’ll be more likely to anticipate the needs of others.
-For example, emotional intelligence can help you respond appropriately in certain business scenarios, such as giving employees advice and receiving customer feedback.
+Emotional intelligence (EI) is an individual’s ability to perceive, understand and manage their own emotions and the emotions of others.
+This insight and awareness can help you connect and communicate with others more effectively, allowing you to build bridges, not walls.

 FYIDid you know

 Using emotional intelligence means managing your emotional response to situations so you stay flexible and positive as issues arise.
-People with poor self-management skills underperform in the workplace and often have problems with motivation and adapting to new circumstances.
+Individuals with poor self-management skills tend to underperform in the workplace and often struggle with motivation and adapting to change.

 Did You Know?Did you know